brynne8/mariadb-documentation/columns-storage-engines-and-plugins/plugins/plugin-overview/README.md

 mysql_plugin server_audit ENABLE
 ```

-If a plugin is installed with this utility, then a record will be added to the <a undefined>mysql.plugins</a> table for the plugin.
+If a plugin is installed with this utility, then a record will be added to the [mysql.plugins](/sql-statements-structure/sql-statements/administrative-sql-statements/system-tables/the-mysql-database-tables/mysqlplugin-table/) table for the plugin.
 This means that the plugin will automatically be loaded every time the server restarts, unless specifically uninstalled or deactivated.

 ### Configuring the Plugin Directory